yakisoba-bun/leo-need/README.md

 # Features
 # Existing features
 ## Navigation
 The navigation was made using Bootstrap's responsive navbar as the base, further customising it to fit the website's color scheme and style.
-## Header
-(Describe styling used and how it links to other sections on the website)
+Inside the navbar, each nav element takes the user to the appropriate part of the website by scrolling to the section that the user chooses.
+For example, clicking "Tickets" takes the user down to the tickets section by scrolling the webpage.
 ## About
 The about section shows an image of the band and describes the band.
-It also shows the band members individually and gives a description for each of them.
+It also shows the band members individually and gives a description for each of them, including details about their personalities, what they like and dislike, and when their birthdays are.
 ## Music
-The music section has a carousel where the user can watch music videos, being able to click through the carousel at their own pace.
+The music section has 3 music videos for users to watch, that showcases the band and their music.
+On larger screens, the videos are shown side-by-side horizontally, while on smaller screens the videos are stacked vertically.
 ## Booking form
 The booking form leads to a (dummied) success page.
+The user is required to input their details in each element of the form with the correct layout (e.g. emails must include an @ symbol), and they can then submit their details.
+Those details are fed back to the user on the dummied success page.
 ## Footer
-(Describe styling)
+The footer uses the same colour as the navbar, as it sandwiches the website content nicely between them.
+Inside the footer, there are social media links that take the user to the appropriate social media sites.
+As the website is for a fictional band on tour, the links take the user to the sites but not to a specific account on the social media sites.
 # Technologies Used

 - [Bootstrap Version 5.3](https://getbootstrap.com/) for (features that used bootstrap go here)